-Chrome" in the name or description of your Extension, re-brand the Extension for
+Chromeis being used in either the name or the description of the extension, rebrand the extension for

 Microsoft Edge.
-You must pass the certification process.
+This step is required to pass the certification process.

-If you have any issues, debug your Extensions in Microsoft Edge by using the DevTools, or contact us ExtensionPartnerOps@microsoft.com.
+If you face any issues, you may debug your extensions in Microsoft Edge by using the DevTools, or contact us.

-If your Extension exchanges messages with a native application using
+If the extension exchanges messages with a native app using

 chrome.runtime.connectNativeAPI, ensure that you set